Standing Up for the Gospel of the Christ

-This fact makes Acts 3:13 contradict the typical Trinitarian and "Jesus is also YHWH" concepts.
-This chapter says that it was the entity "YHWH" that resurrected "The Jesus" entity, and that it is "The Jesus" that is the surviving entity of the resurrection.
-Nowhere is there any hint of a resurrection of a "preexistent God-Person".
+This fact makes Acts chapter 3 contradict the typical Trinitarian and "Jesus is also YHWH" concepts.
+This chapter says that it was the entity "YHWH" that resurrected "The Jesus" entity.
+Please read the entire chapter.
+It is "The Jesus" (not a preexistent Christ-entity) that is the surviving entity of the resurrection!
+Nowhere is there any hint of a resurrection of a "preexistent God-Personality-entity".

 There is another point which needs to be understood:

-There is no doubt that the King James version, and nearly all of the other translations of the Greek Text, use language which leads the reader into thinking that Jesus preexisted as God.
-Further, there is no doubt that those creating these English translations are indeed highly skilled scholars, and they know the Greek language.
-This means that the debate is in essence a challenge to their interpretation of the Text.
-At some point the debate must focus on the Greek Text itself, and investigate how else the Text can be honestly translated.
+There is no doubt that the King James version, and nearly all of the other published Bibles, use language which leads the reader into thinking that Jesus Christ preexisted as God.
+This means that the Christology debate is in essence a challenge to their translation of the Text.
+At some point this debate must focus on the Greek Text itself, and investigate how else the Text can be honestly translated.

-Your first clue of this challenge is that in the Middle Ages, before the printing press, the Jewish scholars would read the Greek Text for the purpose of debating the Catholic scholars.
-In doing so they would declare to the Catholic scholars that no where in the Greek Text does it say that Jesus preexisted, or ever claimed to be God, or claimed that He was/is a Divine Being.
-For the Jewish scholars to say this, they had to be reading the Greek Text and translating it very differently!
+Your first clue of this mandatory focus is that in the Middle Ages, before the printing press, the Jewish scholars would read the Greek Text for the purpose of debating the Catholic scholars.
+In doing so they would declare to the Catholic scholars that nowhere in the Greek Text does it say that Jesus Christ preexisted, or that he ever claimed to be God, or that he claimed that he was/is a Divine Being.
+For the Jewish scholars to assert this to other scholars, they had to be translating and interpreting the Greek Text very differently!

 This is the approach we have taken.
-Each of the English version proof-texts supporting the preexistence of Jesus must be examined honestly, to determine if they could indeed be translated differently from the Greek.
-What we have discovered, and the articles presented will document, is that indeed each of these proof-texts are rendered into English in a very biased manner.
-Each Text can grammatically and honestly be rendered into English such that a preexistent Jesus or incarnated Christ-god is not implied.
+Each of the English version proof-texts, supporting the concept that Jesus Christ was an incarnated preexistent God-entity, must be examined honestly from the Greek Text.
+What we have discovered, and the papers presented herein will document, is that indeed each of the proof-texts are rendered into English in a very biased manner.
+Our papers demonstrate that the Greek Text both grammatically and honestly should be rendered into English such that a preexistent Jesus or an incarnated Christ-god is not implied.